VS-2021/make_combined_gwas_pca_plot_MH/README.md

 done
 ```

 **Note:** The reason that I added the "\_2021" and "\_2022" at the end of the stem of each file name was because there are sample numbers that occur in both years and this approach means that they can co-exist in the VCF files.
 This is because each bam file represents a single sample and these bam file names become the sample names in the VCF file.
+You can use the original keys from 2021 and 2022 to figure out the identity of any of these samples.
+You would only need to remove the "\_2021" or "\_2022" prior to using pattern matching (for example, using `VLOOKUP` in Excel).
+Just make sure you're using the right sample key!

 There is one more necessary step before the SNP calling can begin.
 I needed to make a text file listing all of the bam files to the script could iterate through it in the [scythe_mpileup.sh](snp_calling/scythe_mpileup.sh) script.
 I acheived this with the following line of code:
 ```bash